1. Statement

 Level 2 – repeated Level 1 breaches

-Level 3 – serious breaches and persistent minor breaches escalating from Level 2
+Level 3 – serious breaches and persistent Level 2 breaches

-Specific academic issues will trigger a Level 1 meeting with a Personal Tutor, which will also involve notifying the parent and/or guardian:
+Specific academic issues, listed below, will trigger a Level 1 meeting with a Personal Tutor:

-Where a students’ attendance falls below 95%, the Personal Tutor may revoke the student’s right to contact the College to report absences.
+Where a students’ attendance falls below 95%, the Personal Tutor may revoke the student’s right to contact the College to report absences; this does not apply to GCSE students.
 If this is the case, the Personal Tutor will inform the student, parents and/or guardian that the Attendance Officer will only accept communication from an authorised adult if the student is unable to attend class.

-Level 2 breaches that are repeated Level 1 breaches will require a formal disciplinary meeting with the student, parent/guardian and Personal Tutor.
 The Personal Tutor will set out the reasons for concern and allow the student to respond and explain their behaviour.
-A date will be set to review behaviour improvement and a summary of the meeting will be emailed to all parties.
+Typically, a date will be set to review behaviour improvement with a summary of the meeting emailed to all parties.
 Failure to comply with improvements agreed at the meeting will lead to a subsequent meeting where the student may receive a formal (fixed period) suspension.
+Such a suspension must always be authorised by the Director of Studies or Principal.

 Students will be required to complete the College re-entry procedures below following a formal suspension:

-Level 3 breaches that involve actual or threat of serious harm or risk to others, sexual violence or serious risk to themselves, will be referred to the CSC and/or police in line with the College’s Child Protection and Safeguarding Policy and Procedures.
+Level 3 breaches that involve actual or threat of serious harm or risk to others or themselves and sexual violence, will be referred to Child Social Care (CSC) and/or the police in line with the College’s Child Protection and Safeguarding Policy and Procedures.
 Students will be neutrally suspended during any criminal investigations and/or investigations into serious misconduct until a formal outcome is reached.
 The College may consider permanent exclusion regardless of the outcome of CSC and/or police investigations.

 Level 3 breaches include escalated and unresolved Level 1 and 2 breaches and serious misconduct.
 Breaches at this level will be investigated by the Personal Tutor and reviewed by the Director of Studies, Head of Year (where applicable) and the Principal.
 Students may be neutrally suspended during this investigation period with the prospect of permanent exclusion.